cvxgrp/diffqcp/README.md

+# General
+(Update Dec.
+20 2024 ~ 22:00 PT)

+**Derivative computations for least squares (approximation) problems and for least l2-norm problems are showing good results!** (Do see slight technicality below.)

+Next steps are probably some mix of
+1. Adding support for more cones.
+2. Adding adjoint (requires math.
+I did start tinkering with this some more today.
+I have a math question for you (Parth) that I'll send over when you have a moment.
+I think I have an approach to find adjoint of $Q_{Data}(u, Data)$, but I want to ensure it is valid before I start pulling the thread too hard.
+I'm also not sure how easy it will be.)

 # TODOS

-**Update Nov 17, 24 ~21:45 PST**:\
-So while the code is "compiling", the derivative (well, technically the differential $d_bx$) being computed by `diffqcp` is not equal to the analytical differential (the code for this is in `sandbox.py`).
-Specifically, I'm getting

-*analytical differential value*: `[-1.94748359e-05 -5.07975508e-05  8.29038053e-05  6.33260728e-06 -2.69855966e-05]` versus *diffqcp computed differential value* `[-2.79150319e-05 -5.08845547e-05  9.49163482e-05  1.27703733e-05 -3.92128570e-05]`

-At this point I'm pretty sure it is a `diffqcp` error, and not some error in my analytical derivative + (super broadly) canonicalization extraction.
-This week I'll begin by tinkering with the first item on my todo list/revisiting the paper to check over derivations.
-I also might use the opportunity of looking through the paper to redefine some notation and rewrite some bits using more Stephen Boyd style.

-**New (immediate) TODOS** (not todos such as adding cone support)
-- Test the derivatives derived in paper (*e.g.*, $DQ(u)$) against finite differences
-- Revisit the asymptotic theory in the paper to ensure there isn't something critical being overlooked that could explain the incorrect calculations.
+**Most immediate**
+- Need to understand if we need to return `-dx, -dy, -ds` from `diffqcp.qcp.compute_derivative.derivative`.
+This is what `diffcp` does, despite those negatives not being in the paper.
+I think it has something to do with canonicalization?
+The weird thing is that for the least squares tests I don't need to add a negative anywhere, but for the least l2-norm problem tests adding a negative to either `dx` or `db` is necessary.
+I think I'm tired and am just missing something obvious -- given computations I'm seeing and prioring on `diffcp`'s code, I'm not too concerned about this.

+**Other** (more broad / not as critical as the one above and not as much work as the next steps mentioned in "General")
-- Explain my naming convention for derivative functions in the code.
+- Explain my naming convention for derivative functions in the code (and ensure consistency).
-- I left some TODOS throughout the codebase.
-Some are for pondering, others are important to address
+- commented TODO throughout the codebase for some smaller things + some ideas for future implementation. (perhaps half of the functions throughout have a TODO on them to add documentation -- there are others that also need documenation, I just got tired of adding that stamp.)
-- create an Examples folder and put the marimo notebook I was drafting with on how to extract the analytical $dx$ from the canonical $dx$ (so basically explain canonicalization for this LS problem).
+- create an Examples folder and put the marimo notebook I was drafting with on how to extract the analytical `dx` from the canonical `dx` (so basically explain canonicalization for this LS problem
+-- although, as suggested above, I'm still working through a few intricacies there).
+- test Scalar class (just for formality/thoroughness)
+- probably some more I'm not thinking of right now

 **Side Note** (to explain some of the unused code in the repo): I was planning on returning the derivative (and in the future, adjoint) as a `pylops.LinearOperator`, but this requires the input provided in the forward (and backward) computation to be a single `np.ndarray`.
 I was thinking about creating a wrapper class around the `qcpDerivative` subclass of `pylops.LinearOperator` to handle the transformation $\textbf{vec}\,(dP, dA, dq, db)$ , but then decided this wasn't a priority.